History of Native Americans in Baltimore: Modern history

 The Lumbee are originally from North Carolina, where they are concentrated in Robeson County.
-The Lumbee are recognized as a tribe by the state of North Carolina, but have not been granted federal recognition.
+The Lumbee are recognized as the Lumbee Tribe of North Carolina by the state of North Carolina, but do not have federal recognition.
 During the early and mid-20th century, the same wave of migration that brought large numbers of African Americans from the Deep South and poor white people from Appalachia also brought many people from the Lumbee tribe.
 The Baltimore American Indian Center was established in 1968 in order to serve the needs of this community.
 In 2011 the center established a Native American heritage museum, including exhibits on Lumbee art and culture.
 The urban Lumbee and other Native Americans in Baltimore are concentrated in the 6 blocks around Baltimore Street in East Baltimore.
 This community is the largest Lumbee community outside of the Lumbee's tribal territory.
 As of 1993 there were 4,300 Lumbee in Maryland, 2,500 of whom resided in Baltimore between Fleet and Fayette streets, Broadway and Milton Avenue.
 At the time, the South Baltimore Baptist Church at 211 S. Broadway had a congregation that was approximately 95% Lumbee.
 The Lumbee tend to be poor.
 Native Americans in Baltimore, the vast majority of whom are Lumbee, have the lowest income level of any ethnic or racial group, including white people, African-Americans, Asians, and Hispanics.
 High levels of unemployment, drug and alcohol abuse, and domestic violence are problems that plague the community.
 Over a third fall below the poverty line and the average Lumbee only has an eighth grade level education.

 In 2017, Native American activists in Baltimore urged the city council to replace Columbus Day with Indigenous Peoples' Day.
 The Baltimore American Indian Center co-hosts an Indigenous Peoples' Day event.
 Bills to replace Columbus Day have so far been unable to pass the Baltimore City Council.
 In August 2017, a monument to Christopher Columbus was vandalized.
 The unidentified vandals declared the monument to be racist and denounced "European capitalism" and claimed that Christopher Columbus symbolizes "terrorism, murder, genocide, rape, slavery, ecological degradation and capitalist exploitation" directed against Native Americans and African Americans.

 The Johns Hopkins Bloomberg School of Public Health have a land acknowledgement which states that the institution is located on "unceded lands of the Piscataway and Susquehannock peoples" and which recognizes "the enduring presence of more than 7,000 indigenous peoples in Baltimore City, including the Piscataway, Lumbee, and Eastern Band of Cherokee community members."
 The statement also states that the institution acknowledges "the history of genocide and ongoing systemic inequities while respecting treaties made on this territory..." so that the university community can be held "accountable to tribal nations."